 You can also get your kratom shipped directly from overseas.
 Shipping costs from Southeast Asia are incredibly high.
 However, the prices of kratom from these countries are equally low.
-Do the math to see if it’s in your best interest to purchase kratom from somewhere like Indonesia, but don’t forget to consider shipping times.
+Do the math to see if purchasing kratom from somewhere like Indonesia is in your best interest, but don’t forget to consider shipping times.

-Production methods, harvesting techniques, and farming practices all influence the cost of kratom.
+Production methods, harvesting techniques, and farming practices influence kratom’s cost.

 In most agricultural businesses, any method that requires more human resources and time leads to an increase in price.
 Most kratom farms are simple operations run by a few individuals.
 Almost the entire industry runs on manpower alone, so any added cost from labor is not likely to change.

 However, the processing time after harvest can vary considerably.
-For example, red strains need to be fermented for several days to convert the alkaloids properly.
-This is an entire two or three days more than green strains, which only need to be air-dried and powdered before being sold.
+For example, red vein kratom strains must be fermented for several days to convert the alkaloids properly.
+This is an entire two or three days more than green vein strains, which only need to be air-dried and powdered before being sold.

 So, What’s the Cheapest Kratom?